-A "protected leave of absence" is an approved military leave or Family and Medical Leave Act leave at the end of which the employee has the right to be reemployed according to federal law.
+A "protected leave of absence" is an approved military leave, leave under the American with Disabilities Act (ADA), or Family and Medical Leave Act leave, at the end of which the employee has the right to be reemployed according to federal law.

 Any other type of leave of absence is not considered a protected leave of absence.